-Earlier reports revealed that the AR partnership with the US military hasn’t been smooth sailing so far, however, in the latest developments, the firm now announces that the project has attained a major milestone.
+Earlier reports revealed that the AR partnership with the US military hadn’t been smooth sailing so far; however, in the latest developments, the firm now announced that the project has attained a major milestone.

 Microsoft’s cloud and AI head Scott Guthrie sends an internal email with an update on the IVAS project.
 According to the email, a current prototype of the military mixed reality headset has been released for the operational test, which is the next phase in the military HoloLens’ suitability for war review.
-This is a major milestone for the team, according to Guthrie, and the culmination of years of hard work.
+According to Guthrie, this is a major milestone for the team and the culmination of years of hard work.